PascalCTF/PaoloBot/README.md

-# BrunnerBot
+# Paolobot

 A Discord bot that provides tools for collaboration during CTFs.

-Forked from [PsyBot](https://github.com/Myldero/psybot), originally inspired by [fiskebot](https://github.com/ekofiskctf/fiskebot).
+Forked from [Brunnerne](https://github.com/Brunnerne/BrunnerBot) which was forked from [PsyBot](https://github.com/Myldero/psybot), originally inspired by [fiskebot](https://github.com/ekofiskctf/fiskebot).

 ## Features

-BrunnerBot adds a number of slash commands for easy and effective CTF management and collaboration:
+PaoloBot adds a number of slash commands for easy and effective CTF management and collaboration:

 ### CTFs